Overview of the GDPR and Upcoming Changes

 The purpose of this post is to first outline explicitly that FastComet is committed to being fully GDPR compliant by 25th May 2018.
 Secondly, I aim to address a number of key points with regards to what the General Data Protection Regulation is, and the rights provided by it to individuals.

-GDPR in a few simple words
+GDPR in a few Simple Words

-To put it simply, GDPR short for the General Data Protection Regulation is designed to harmonise the data privacy laws across Europe and is the most important change in data privacy regulation in the last 20 years.
+To put it simply, GDPR short for the General Data Protection Regulation is designed to harmonize the data privacy laws across Europe and is the most important change in data privacy regulation in the last 20 years.
 It was passed by the European lawmakers to create a unified data privacy law across all the EU member states.
 Its purpose is to: